Evan-sudo/Light4GS/README.md

 - We utimize spatio-temporal rendering significance to prune deformable Gaussian primitives, with the pruning iteration set to [13000, 17000] by default.
 - The AC components of the SH coefficients are compressed with a fully factorized entropy model, and likewise use an entropy constraint every 3 iterations.

 Compression and decompression are evaluated every 10,000 iterations.
+Bitstreams are stored in ./bitstream (including SH AC and Hexplanes).

 ### 🌟 Validation and Evaluation:
 The model-saving iteration should include the **final training iteration**, which stores the decoded 4DGS model.
 This decoded model is identical to the one in [4DGS](https://github.com/hustvl/4DGaussians), so you can directly use the original 4DGS scripts for rendering, FPS measurement, and metric evaluation.